-My definition of a large pension liability is one which has a reasonable chance of producing a deficit that would break my debt-plus-deficit rule of thumb.
+My definition of a large pension liability is one that has a reasonable chance of producing a deficit that would break my debt-plus-deficit rule of thumb.

-Since the deficit ratio compares the pension deficit against the company’s average profits, and since any potential pension deficit is directly related to the total pension liabilities, it makes sense to calculate a pension ratio which compare total pension liabilities to the company’s average profits.
+Since the deficit ratio compares the pension deficit against the company’s average profits, and since any potential pension deficit is directly related to the total pension liabilities, it makes sense to calculate a pension ratio that compares total pension liabilities to the company’s average profits.

 Steps to calculate the pension ratio